numeric-rust/numeric/README.md

 # Numeric Rust

 N-dimensional matrix class for Rust 1.0.
-It links to OpenBLAS to make tensor operations fast (like matrix multipliations).
+It links to OpenBLAS and LAPACK to make tensor operations fast (such as matrix multiplications and linear solvers).
 It utilizes Rust's move semantics as much as possible to avoid unnecessary copies.

 ## Features